Report a Horse Welfare Concern

 CORONAVIRUS (COVID-19) UPDATE

 We fully appreciate – and understand – the current challenges faced by all our members and the public, as a result of the unprecedented COVID-19 public health crisis.

-For this reason, The British Horse Society will not be deploying volunteer Welfare Advisers to welfare concerns in ENGLAND ONLY.
+The British Horse Society are currently not deploying volunteer Welfare Advisers to welfare concerns in ENGLAND ONLY.
 Please be aware that we are working at a reduced capacity, meaning our ability to support is currently limited.
 Ordinarily, the BHS does not respond to emergency concerns; instead our volunteers advise and educate horse owners.
 If you have an urgent welfare concern, please contact the RSPCA, SSPCA or USPCA in your respective countries and nations.

 We are still on hand to advise and support in the wake of the COVID-19 crisis and you are welcome to talk to our welfare team via firstname.lastname@example.org or 02476 840517.

 If you have personally seen a neglected or mistreated horse that you are concerned about, please contact the Welfare team.
 Contact us to report horse horse neglect, cruelty or abuse.
 All reports are fully confidential.